mikerhyssmith/ts-barrelr/README.md

 Running the barrelr with an existing index.ts will update it with any changes to files within the folder.

+The default keybinding to barrel is "ctrl-alt-b" for windows and linux users and "cmd-alt-b" for mac users.

 ## Upcoming Features
 Recursive barreling - from a directory barrelr will produce index.ts files for the current directory and all sub directories.